 Tens of millions of Americans struggle with a substance abuse disorder, alcoholism and addiction each year.
 Despite more than 10% of Americans ages 12 and older meeting the criteria for a substance abuse disorder annually, less than half complete treatment.
 Addiction is a chronic disease that progressively worsens until you recover.

-Opiate abuse rates have continued to increase rapidly, leading to President Trump issuing a public health emergency declaration in 2017 in order to combat the opiate epidemic.
+Opiate abuse rates have continued to increase rapidly, leading President Trump to issue a public health emergency declaration in 2017 in order to combat the opiate epidemic.
 Legislative changes, such as the Affordable Care Act, mandate health insurance companies to cover substance abuse treatment in the same manner that they cover treatment for medical conditions.
 These changes have made treatment more affordable and accessible.

 The Most Addictive Painkillers